Blinken recalibrates US focus in Africa – DW – 01/26/2024

 Yet there are too many proverbial fires on the Blinken's desk now.

 "They [US] can attempt to compete with Russia and China.
 But the BRICS is already emerging as a important counter to the United States.
-I think the current US administration hasn't been proactive like the previous ones in anticipating how some of these things would play out," Bensah said.
+I think the current US administration hasn't been proactive like the previous ones in anticipating how some of these things would play out," said Bensah.